SpanningCloudApps/SB365-Powershell/samples.md

     -Region "US" -AdminEmail "MeganB@doghousetoys.com"
 ```

-This does two things, it returns an **AuthInfo** object and stores the **AuthInfo** in a session varaible.
+This does two things, it returns an **AuthInfo** object and stores the **AuthInfo** in a session variable.
 The benefit of the object is that you can use the PowerShell pipeline to send the AuthInfo to another Spanning function.
 For example to get a list of Administrators in one line you could execute:

 ```powershell
 Get-SpanningAuthentication -ApiToken "2a4d91f3-dc91-46c5-bfa9-a6f0adefed33" `